yandex-cloud/docs/en/billing/_includes/bill-note.md

 **[!TAB I use the credit limit]**

-A payment invoice is issued at the beginning of the next billing period if the total amount of the payment invoice is greater than zero.
+A payment invoice is issued at the beginning of the next reporting period if the total amount of the payment invoice is greater than zero.

 > [!NOTE]
 >
-> Yandex.Cloud reserves the right to issue a payment invoice during the current billing period if you exceed the established credit limit.
+> Yandex.Cloud reserves the right to issue a payment invoice during the current reporting period if you exceed the established credit limit.
 >

 **[!TAB I don't use the credit limit]**